Adamsontc/SpaceGame/README.md

 This will create a directory on your computer called **typescript_game** which will contain the contents of this game.

 3. Next, you will need to setup all the libraries the game depends on.
-Run the following command to install these libraries in the **node_modules** sub-directory.
+Go to the **typescript_game** directory and run the following command to create a **node_modules** directory and install the needed libraries into it.

 `npm install`